The EUCalc model

 Francesco Clora, Wusheng Yu, Gino Baudry and Luis Costa.
 (2021) Impacts of supply-side climate change mitigation practices and trade policy regimes under dietary transition: the case of European agriculture.
 Environ.
 Res.
 Lett.
 16 124048.

 Gino Baudry, Luis Costa, Alexandre Strapasson, Lorenzo Di Lucia, Raphael Slade, Morgan Raffray, Jeremy Woods, Onesmus Mwabonje, Jerome Meessen.
 (2021).
-Exploring the future of the European food and agriculture system: the nexus of lifestyles and production system, Environmental Research Letters (submitted).
+Exploring the future of the European food and agriculture system: the nexus of lifestyles and production system, Environmental Research Letters (under review).